HL7/FHIRPath/spec/fluentpath.md

 * Unless there is only one item in each collection (left and right), the comparisons return false
 * Both arguments must be of the same type, and the evaluator will throw an error if the types differ.
 * When comparing integers and decimals, the integer will be converted to a decimal to make comparison possible.
-* String evaluation is strictly lexical and is based on the Unicode value of the individual characters, not based on any defined meaning of order
+* String ordering is strictly lexical and is based on the Unicode value of the individual characters.

 #### \> (Greater Than)